Types of Arabic CalligraphyFebruary 26, 2020 2023-08-15 11:07

 Arabic calligraphy has become one of the most renowned forms of Islamic art over the past centuries.
 People love and admire this art but are unaware of the types of Arabic calligraphy.
 It is worth mentioning that the types of Arabic calligraphy took their known names from the names of people, cities or pens in which they were written.

 Arabic calligraphy types overlap with each other and each type has multiple writing techniques.
-It became an art in which great calligraphers master as well as a way of writing in businesses and important documentations.
-The most important and most famous types of Arabic calligraphy are as follows:
+It became an art in which great calligraphers master as well as a way of writing on business documents and other important documents.
+The most important and famous types of Arabic calligraphy are as follows:

-Having been used to copy the Holy Qur'an for five centuries, it is one of the oldest types of Calligraphy.
-It is derived from the Nabataean Calligraphy attributed to the Nabateans and was widespread in the north of the Arabian Peninsula and the mountains of Horan.
+Used to copy the Quran for five centuries, it is one of the oldest types of calligraphy.
+It is derived from the Nabataean calligraphy attributed to the Nabateans and was widespread in the north of the Arabian Peninsula and the mountains of Horan.
 Its unique style is the angular geometric component, which made it popular in stone carvings and Islamic architecture.

-This type of Arabic calligraphy appeared in Persia, in the seventh century of Hijra, and it is one of the beautiful calligraphies that is characterized by clarity, ease and, non-complexity.
+This type of Arabic calligraphy appeared in Persia, in the seventh century of Hijrah, and it is one of the beautiful calligraphies that is characterized by clarity, ease and, non-complexity.

 This type of Arabic calligraphy is called the Rihani Calligraphy, and it is called the Ijazah or signature font because it is used to sign school certificates and written licenses.
 It is simple and easy to read.

 One of the types of Arabic fonts invented by the Ottomans and the first to define its scales and lay down its rules is the calligrapher Ibrahim Muneef.
 The Diwani Calligraphy was formally known after the conquest of Constantinople by the Ottoman Sultan Muhammad al-Fatih.
 Diwani calligraphy is a flexible and soft form of calligraphy and is also characterized by being decorative and having extreme stylization.